-There is no necessity, in any particular quarter or year, either for the quantity of money itself to be in equilibrium (i.e., for the banking system's size and deposit liabilities to be stable and unchanging) or for the quantity of money actually in being to be equal to the demand to hold it.
+There is no necessity, in any particular quarter or year, either for the quantity of money itself to be in equilibrium (that is, for the banking system's size and deposit liabilities to be stable and unchanging) or for the quantity of money actually in being to be equal to the demand to hold it.
 Ironically, Kaldor's central claim - that the banking system creates enough money balances to ensure that the demand to hold money equals the supply (and so a real balance effect never unfolds) - prevents discussion of certain problems of macroeconomic instability in a capitalist economy with a banking system.
-The processes of money supply creation and the processes where by the economy adjusts to changes in the quantity of money are processes in time.
+The processes of money supply creation and the processes whereby the economy adjusts to changes in the quantity of money are processes in time.
 It is possible that the time taken for agents to eliminate excess or deficient money balances is so long that injections or withdrawals of money in the interval are large enough to prevent agents moving back onto their money demand schedules.
 Agents keep on adjusting their asset dispositions and expenditure on goods and services in order to equate the demand for money with the money supply, but they are constantly frustrated from reaching monetary equilibrium by changes in the money supply.
 If the changes in the money supply are very rapid (expanding, for example, because of a vast budget deficit, or contracting, for example, because of the effect of debt-deflation on banks' capital and then the quantity of money), they exaggerate the monetary disequilibrium and the economy becomes severely unstable.
 Examples in one direction are wild hyperinflations and in the other the Great Depression in the USA between 1929 and 1933.
+The income-expenditure model is useless in understanding such episodes.
 As Wicksell argued, a modern economy - in which money is created by bank credit - may be inherently unstable, unlike a traditional economy in which all money was a commodity.
+The suggestions in this note are to be developed in more detail in the author's Money in a Modern Economy (forthcoming), to be published by Edward Elgar.